Agnes-Ngue/Hello-world/README.md

    * Real-world risks: who, what, when or how?
 Using this model inaccurately may cause commercial or social chaos for both the company and the customers.

-*  Describe any unexpected or results: no missing values and PAY_0 being too important
+*  Describe any unexpected or results: Unrealistic result with no missing values and PAY_0 being too important.